artm/biofame-display/Readme.md

     [x] Verilook::saveToSlot() should accept parent template and derive gen from it (as well as access its slot name) May be even template should have its "derive child" or something API

-[ ] display
+[x] display
-    [ ] should show the 'inheritance' chain
+    [x] should show the 'inheritance' chain ('ancestry') [x] for that to work 'matchFound' signal should wrap and send the chain [ ] this means display doesn't have to know about slots after all
-    [ ] for that to work 'matchFound' signal should wrap and send the chain [ ] this means display doesn't have to know about slots after all
+        - should receive slot name via signal as well

 [ ] matching order
     [ ] first - new images in reverse chronological order